Jaseibert/Data-Science-Software-Engineering-Portfolio/README.md

 - ### GeoSpatial Analytics

 	- [Geospatial and Exploratory Analysis of Starbucks Locations](https://nbviewer.jupyter.org/github/Jaseibert/Starbucks_GeoSpatial_Analysis/blob/master/Notebook.ipynb): Exploratory Analysis of the Starbuck's Store Directory dataset, with a build of a mapping tool that plots each store within a user-defined city our country.
-The mapping tool that I use is folium, a python wrapper on Leaflet.js.
+The mapping tool that I use is folium, a python wrapper on Leaflet.js.[Github](https://github.com/Jaseibert/Starbucks_GeoSpatial_Analysis)

   - [Geospatial Presentation](https://nbviewer.jupyter.org/github/Jaseibert/GeospatialPresentation/blob/master/Geospatial-Analysis-Intro.ipynb): This is the notebook behind my May 15th Greater Evansville Data Science Presentation.
-It covers several unique geospatial packages in the python ecosystem.
+It covers several unique geospatial packages in the python ecosystem.[Github](https://github.com/Jaseibert/GeospatialPresentation)

 	_Tools: folium, geoPandas, geopy_

 - ###  Machine Learning & Data Engineering

-	- [Working with the Spotify API](https://nbviewer.jupyter.org/github/Jaseibert/Spotipy_and_Spotify_API/blob/master/Notebook.ipynb): This repository contains a notebook that explains how to use the Spotify API to gather data from the Spotify API.
+	- [Working with the Spotify API](https://nbviewer.jupyter.org/github/Jaseibert/Spotipy_and_Spotify_API/blob/master/Notebook.ipynb): This repository contains a notebook that explains how to use SpotiPy to gather data from the Spotify API.[Github](https://github.com/Jaseibert/Spotipy_and_Spotify_API)

+	-[Spotify Song Prediction](https://nbviewer.jupyter.org/github/Jaseibert/Spotify_Song_Predictions/blob/master/Notebook.ipynb): This notebook is the exploration between two Spotify playlists, one filled with songs that are liked, and the other filled with songs that are disliked.
+These playlists are populated with songs built around the preferences of my beautiful fiancé.
+Our goal here will be to use several machine learning algorithms, to predict whether songs will be liked, and which songs will be disliked.
+[Github](https://github.com/Jaseibert/Spotify_Song_Predictions)

 	_Tools: sklearn, Keras, Pandas, etc._